kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 ### §45.11   Marking of products.

-\(a\) *Aircraft.* A manufacturer of aircraft covered under §21.182 of this chapter must mark each aircraft by attaching a fireproof identification plate that—
+\(a\) *Aircraft.* A manufacturer of aircraft covered under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.182   Aircraft identification.|§21.182]] of this chapter must mark each aircraft by attaching a fireproof identification plate that—

-\(1\) Includes the information specified in §45.13 using an approved method of fireproof marking;
+\(1\) Includes the information specified in [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.13   Identification data.|§45.13]] using an approved method of fireproof marking;

 \(2\) Must be secured in such a manner that it will not likely be defaced or removed during normal service, or lost or destroyed in an accident; and